 Terms of Reference

-c) to provide advice to Senate and Council on ethical issues as the Committee deems appropriate or as requested by these bodies.
+g) To provide advice to Senate and Council on ethical issues as the Committee deems appropriate or as requested by these and other relevant bodies.

 h) To provide an annual assurance report, in support of Council’s responsibility for the ethical governance of the University, and provide regular reports to Senate and Council on the operation of the committee.

 i) The Committee shall be empowered to obtain external legal or other independent professional advice.
 (Normally the Vice-Chancellor and Chair of Council shall be consulted before such action is taken.
 Any expenditure in excess of £15,000 shall require the prior authorisation of Council.)